propiro/BTT_TF_Cloud_AFW/README.md

 8. Wait until the flash process is done

-9. Reset the device again with the RESET switch.
+9. Reset the device again with the RST switch.

 # Technical Stuff